 CAUTION: This Post Contains Digital Audio Material That May Be Offensive To Some Civil Rights Attorneys

-Houston Correction Corporation of America
+Houston Correction Corporation of America Immigration Courts, July 10, 2013 |

 Retired Immigration Judge Jimmie Benton

-Highlights EOIR Management and Training Weakness
+Highlights EOIR Management and Training Weaknesses

 Frank Serna wrote me from Houston CCA in June, where he'd been locked up for 14 months.
 An immigration judge in 2004 held a hearing and found credible his mother's testimony and other evidence of his U.S. citizenship and terminated proceedings, but in 2012 Immigration and Customs Enforcement ignored Frank's narrative and their own records and brought him in again.
 He was surprised, "ICE picked me up in 2009 and let me go."
 After a six month sentence in Laredo in 2012 for drug possession he thought he was free, "But then when I got out, ICE was there, and I was thinking, 'Why are they picking me up?'"